 If you’re active duty and PCSing to Germany, you may be required to take government housing.
+You’ll need a certificate of non availability (CNA) if you’re seeking an off-post private house.
 But if you’re PCSing as a civilian, private housing will definitely be an option for you!

 We live in Weiden, which is just a 20-minute drive from Grafenwöhr.
 It has two large Edekas (a grocery store chain), an OBI (like Home Depot), a bustling marktplatz with a weekly farmer’s market…it’s basically the best place to live if you’re PCSing to Germany (only my opinion).

 While government housing tends to have smaller rooms, off-post private housing means you can use most of your American-sized furniture!
 The trade-off, however, is that you can’t easily use all your appliances.
 You’ll definitely want to get a couple transformers for things like your Kitchenaid or food processor.

 Kitchens are often spacious, but don’t have as much built-in storage space.
 They also won’t have built-in closets or shelving in other rooms.
 Trust me, you’ll make a lot of trips to POCO, Ikea, and OBI.